nokola/nonaquad/README.md

 Recommended way to build for android is using Docker.
 miniquad use slightly modifed version of `cargo-apk`

+**Note:** on Windows if you see git error during `cargo apk build --example drawaa`, update your .git folder to be not read-only.
+See related [Docker issue #6016](https://github.com/docker/for-win/issues/6016)

 ```
 docker run --rm -v $(pwd)":/root/src" -w /root/src notfl3/cargo-apk cargo apk build --example drawaa